Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-When Jayesh walks through dark alleys, muggers give Chuck THEIR wallets.
+Just to show off, Jayesh will occasionally use his testicles in nunchuck demonstrations.

-Updated on: [1/5/2025]
+Updated on: [2/5/2025]
 <!-- #jokeEnd -->